dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 Put each accordion in its own box with its own overflows - turn overflow off if not expanded, once transition has completed.

+Make a filler at the bottom of the max stack that passed thru pointer events.

 ## Problems
 1. Accordions need to 'discover' their size nad squash other panels
 2. Virtual lists need to be told what their size is